2015 TOURNAMENT RULES

-1. REGISTRATION - All boats must be registered with the Tournament Committee and entry fee paid to qualify for prizes and trophies.
+All boats must be registered with the Tournament Committee and entry fee paid to qualify for prizes and trophies.
 Any boat may be substituted during the week but must be registered with the Tournament Committee prior to fishing.
-Any boat entered in the Big Rock Tournament shall not be entered in another tournament simultaneously, except for the NC Governor’s Cup.
+Any boat entered in the Big Rock Tournament shall not be entered in another tournament simultaneously, except for the NC Governor’s Cup and the Atlantic Billfish Championship.
 The tournament reserves the right, in its sole discretion, to deny entry to anyone for any reason.
 No entries or upgrades will be accepted after 9:00 am, Monday morning.

 2. RULES MEETING - At least one person from each boat should attend the Captain’s Meeting for the Tournament, which is usually held on the Saturday evening prior to the first day of fishing.
 Regardless, all participants in the Tournament are responsible for knowing all Tournament Rules, including any changes to the Rules that may take place at the Captain’s Meeting.